 Be prepared to experience (almost) all of time and space on this Dr. Who-themed tour.
 Focused primarily on the “New Who” series, we’ll visit sites in England and Wales (and even Scotland if you’d like).
-You’ll laugh as you see the Almost People of Maddame Tussaud’s, you’ll scream as you avoid encountering Weeping Angels in St. Woollos Cemeter, you’ll cry as you stroll along Southern Down Beach without a holographic projection to tell you they love you, your knees will go wibbley wobbley as you visit the Dr. Who Experience before it closes forever and the only way to see it is with a TARDIS.
+You’ll laugh as you see the Almost People of Maddame Tussaud’s, you’ll scream as you avoid encountering Weeping Angels in St. Woollos Cemeter, you’ll cry as you stroll along Southern Down Beach without a holographic projection to tell you they love you, your knees will go wibbley wobbley as you try and peak through the windows of Roath Lock Studios where the BBC program is filmed .
 Fancy a trip accompanied by a madman with a box?
 Then come along Whovians, on a journey you’ll never forget.

 Today you will arrive in London Town along with your other companions from all around the world.
 You will be given detailed instructions on how to meet up with your Geek Nation Tours Tour Leader along with the rest of the tour participants at the hotel.
 Upon arrival, feel free to rest, relax, and recuperate after a long flight and enjoy the day at your leisure.
 However, once everyone has arrived, your Tour Leader will be making an excursion not only to see an actual TARDIS near Earl’s Court (well…a functioning police box anyway…well…a police box) but also to Camden Market and the sci-fi electro-rave shop Cyber Dog.
 Be careful with your upgrades or you may be deleted!